How to Hydrate Your Skin Naturally

 Take warm showers

-As our bodies get older, it becomes harder to produce natural skin oils which translate to reduced moisture retention as well.
-Very hot showers destroy the protective barrier on your skin leaving your skin vulnerable to dryness, wrinkles, and flaking.
+As our bodies age, it becomes harder to generate natural skin oils which translate to reduced moisture retention as well.
+Very hot ones destroy the protective leaving your skin vulnerable to xerosis, folds, and flaking.

 Use a hydrating moisturizer

 There are plenty of moisturizers on the market that will help rehydrate your skin.
-Choose moisturizers with natural ingredients that help rehydrate the skin.
+Choose moisturizers with natural ingredients that help rehydrate.

 Trupure’s Organics Supreme Moisturizer Serum is a great buy because it contains organic aloe leaf juice which maintains hydration by locking in moisture.